Donders-Institute/docker-swarm-setup/doc/tutorial/swarm.rst

 Promoting and demoting nodes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The manager node can demote other manager to become worker or promote worker to become manager.
-This dynamics allows administrator to ensure sufficient amount of managers in the cluster for cluster failover; while some manager nodes need to go down for maintenance.
+This dynamics allows administrator to ensure sufficient amount of managers (in order to maintain the state of the cluster); while some manager nodes need to go down for maintenance.
 Let's demote ``vm2`` from manager to worker:

 .. code-block:: bash